modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-3-sect-1.md

 	MLA style: David H. Hubel – Nobel Lecture.
 NobelPrize.org.
 Nobel Prize Outreach AB 2023.
 Sat.
 11 Mar 2023. <https://www.nobelprize.org/prizes/medicine/1981/hubel/lecture/>

-!!! bug "BOX 3.9: Accepted knowledge or questions under discussion in Hubel´s times."
+!!! bug "BOX 3.9: *Accepted knowledge or questions under discussion in Hubel´s times*."
 	- “Kuffler had described two types of retinal ganglion cells, which he called “on-center” and “off-center”.
 The receptive field of each type was made up of two mutually antagonistic regions, a center and a surround, one excitatory and the other inhibitory…Kuffler’s center-surround receptive fields thus began to explain why the appearance of objects depends so little on the intensity of the light source.”

-!!! quote "BOX 3.10: Hubel´s contributions or explanations."
+!!! quote "BOX 3.10: *Hubel´s contributions or explanations*."
 	- “By the early 1960s our research had extended into different but overlapping areas: working out of response properties (i.e. receptive fields) of single cells; grouping of cells according to function into layers and columns, studied by track reconstructions; experiments in which single-cell recording was combined with experimental anatomy; working out detailed pathways by making microelectrode lesions that were far smaller than conventional lesions to make lesions in single layers of the lateral geniculate body; studies of newborn animals’ postnatal development, and the effects of distorting normal sensory experience in young animals.”

 	- “More interesting to us than the mere binocularity was the similarity of a given cell’s receptive fields in the two eyes, in size, complexity, orientation and position.
 Presumably this forms the basis of the fusion of the images in the two eyes.”